Flores Phinisi — Flores, Indonesia: The Complete Travel Guide…

 After immersing yourself in the rugged landscapes and rich cultures of the island, the ultimate reward awaits in Labuan Bajo’s harbour.
 Boarding your private flores phinisi yacht marks a seamless transition from terrestrial exploration to maritime serenity.
 The overland journey provides the context, the story of the land, while the sea voyage offers the elegant conclusion—a chance to explore the pristine archipelago that lies just beyond the horizon.

-From Flores, your phinisi becomes a floating sanctuary, navigating the island-studded waters of Komodo National Park.
-The focus shifts to encounters with the legendary Komodo dragons, diving and snorkelling on world-class coral reefs, and relaxing on secluded pink-sand beaches.
-This combination of a deep dive into Flores’ interior followed by an exclusive voyage through the Komodo archipelago constitutes one of the most complete and luxurious travel experiences available in Southeast Asia.
+From Flores, your phinisi becomes a floating sanctuary, island-studded waters of Komodo National Park.
+The focus shifts to encounters with the legendary Komodo dragons, diving and snorkelling on top-tier coral reefs, and relaxing on secluded pink-sand beaches.
+This combination of a Flores’ interior followed by an exclusive voyage through the Komodo archipelago constitutes one of the most complete and luxurious travel experiences available in Southeast Asia.

 Planning Your Flores Adventure